Trello Vs Asana? Which Will Suit You The Best?

 Think a good old fashioned notebook with lists – pimped up and made digital.

 So, not much in it, but which is it, Trello vs Asana, can you guess which way I will go?!

-For me as a creative, Trello is the system that I prefer as I am a visual designer, I enjoy setting up my own cards and seeing the whole picture.
-I found it quick and easy to get started and then obviously there’s the whole template shop 😜.
+For me as a creative, Trello is the system that I prefer as I am a visual designer, I enjoy setting up my own cards and seeing the whole picture, I found it quick and easy to get started.
+I love it so much I created a whole template shop 😜.

 I find that it’s a real time-saver as I don’t have to continually re-write lists, I can just drag and drop tasks along as they progress.
 It’s so easy to move my cards along as I complete an action and I have set my account up to sync to my calendar.

 I can label my tasks in order of priority and also with my other focus task which is whether my task is to “grow” my business or “maintain” it.

 BUT I do actually use both systems, so my personal recommendation is to use both if you have clients that you need to collaborate with, use Asana for them, and Trello for you.
 I use…

 Asana – project management with clients, link it with Dubsado and Trello, all external facing.

 Trello – home and business planning, weekly to-do’s and all internal stuff.

 So you can also use Trello and Asana together if you’d like to.
 Check out the links you can make with Zapier to get an idea of how that could work for you.